 Unfortunately, when drugs fail early in clinical development, the reasons – including toxicity – may never be reported.
 The lack of information, including the lack of biomarker data repositories that gather these data and appropriately categorize them, hinders the progress of new medical therapies.
 Such repositories are centralized databases that store large amounts of de-identified information about biomarkers, including their clinical relevance, their association with disease, and their potential use as diagnostic or prognostic tools.
 These repositories enable researchers to access a wealth of information about biomarkers and their clinical utility, which is critical for advancing new therapies.

 Without access to biomarker data repositories, researchers must collect and analyze biomarker data from scratch, which is time-consuming, resource-intensive, and can result in data sets too small to be reliably predictive.

 In 2019, C-Path began developing a repository (BmDR) for data on novel translational safety biomarkers from a variety of independent academic and corporate drug development qualifications, with the goal of accelerating qualification of novel biomarkers as tools for drug developers.

-C-Path’s Predictive Safety Testing Consortium (PSTC) has launched the Biomarker Data Repository (BmDR): a repository for data on novel translational safety biomarkers from drug development programs.
-Masked, de-identified data from multiple sponsors will be collected and stored in a secured repository.
-The data will then be available to C-Path and FDA staff to support research that leads to the submission of documents to worldwide regulatory agencies to qualify novel safety biomarkers for new Contexts of Use (CoUs), to modify and expand existing CoUs, and to identify appropriate exploratory biomarkers to advance drug development in the future.
+The BmDR provides stakeholders with large, reliable datasets on novel translational safety biomarkers from a variety of nonclinical and clinical study sources.
+Masked, de-identified data from multiple sponsors are being collected and stored in a secured repository.
+Once there is sufficient data, the data will be available to C-Path, FDA staff and other stakeholders to support research that leads to the submission of documents to global regulatory agencies to qualify novel safety biomarkers for new Contexts of Use (CoUs), to modify and expand existing CoUs and to identify appropriate exploratory safety biomarkers to advance drug development in the future.